Introduction: Made From Leftovers

 "I was home-schooled," followed by, "Well, I never finished high school," and "No, I didn't go to college."
 I'd answer, not immediately getting into the details about my parents shrugging off public schools or leaving us to read old encyclopedias because they couldn't afford a curriculum and didn't have the energy to teach 12 children all in different grades.
 The conversation eventually transitioned to talking about watching sibling births in our inner city home, delivered by my dad, who was not exactly a delivery nurse but more of a delivery truck driver.

 When people ask you where you grew up, they are usually just making conversation or looking for ways to relate.
 Sometimes it's a way of identifying one's social class.
-When they can't, it changes the course of the conversation.
+When they can't place you on their social map, it changes the course of the conversation.

 "You should write a book" was the common statement I'd hear from people.
 I took it as a polite exchange.
 This time my friends insisted, "No, really.
 I'd read it." they both insisted, "you really should."